Best Methods for How to Fix Diastasis Recti: Exercises and Treatments Explained

 Heel slide | Dr Beldholm

 Abdominal bracing, which involves tightening the abdominal muscles as if bracing for a punch, is another beneficial exercise.
 This can be done in various positions, such as standing or lying down.
-Consistent practice of these exercises aids in bringing the separated abdominal muscles back together and improving core stability.
+Consistent practice of these exercises aids in bringing the separated abdominal muscles back together and increase core stability.

 Pelvic Floor Exercises

 New mothers recovering from diastasis recti greatly benefit from pelvic floor exercises.
 These exercises support the pelvic muscles, which are crucial for urinary incontinence control and overall recovery.
-One simple yet effective exercise is the pelvic tilt, which can be performed on all fours.
+One effective exercise is the pelvic tilt, which can be performed on all fours.
 By tilting the pelvis forward and backward, you engage the core and pelvic floor muscles, helping to strengthen them.

 Pelvic tilt exercise | Dr Beldholm